venkybitsian/scrape_money_control_novice/README.md

    Thus I remove the cases where MARKETCAP_RS_CR and P/E(P_BY_E) ratio
     for CONSOLIDATED cases is absent.
-   MEANS I consider only CONSOLIDATED based params and its values
+   MEANS I consider only STANDALONE based params and its values

    # ASSUMPTION 1:
    Basically we have 2 possible values.
 But I consider only CONSOLIDATED.
 CHECK THE IMAGE